-Construction workers and people who worked with ships prior to the 1980s, whether it's in the shipbuilding industry or served aboard one, are at the highest risk because of asbestos being so prevalent in older buildings and ships.
+Construction workers and people who worked with trains or ships prior to the 1980s, whether it was in the rolling stock manufacturing industry, shipbuilding industry or served aboard one, are at the highest risk because of asbestos being so prevalent in older buildings, older trains and ships.
 Other occupations at high risk include:

 According to the HSE, there has also been a general increase in the number of deaths from mesothelioma in most of the country's regions.
 This just goes to show how important it is that you take precautions to protect your workers as much as possible.

 Although asbestos has been banned since 1999, experts have estimated that around 90,000 people will have died between 1970 and 2050, which is when the UK's asbestos epidemic is said to have played itself out.
-That's why you need to take action to protect your workers.
+That is why you need to take action to protect your workers.

 If there are any asbestos-containing materials, they need to be identified before the work starts.
 You then need to decide whether these materials need to be handled by a specialist asbestos removal team or to consult the health and safety representative, if there is one, about the appropriate control measures that should be taken.

-If you're not sure about any materials, ensure they are tested as soon as possible by a specialist laboratory.
+If you are not sure about any materials, ensure they are tested as soon as possible by a specialist laboratory.

 If your team encounter any hidden materials which may contain asbestos, ensure that they stop work immediately and get advice.
 Identifying asbestos-containing materials isn't easy and you may need to get it sent off to specialist laboratories.

 These steps will help to reduce, control and prevent asbestos exposure to the lowest levels possible.